 With so much changing so quickly, we're here with plenty of tools to help you out.
 We have daily projections, a matchup heat map, a lineup optimizer, and a bunch of other great resources to help give you an edge.

 Daily fantasy NBA is very reliant on opportunity, so you'll need to make sure that you're up-to-date with key injuries.
-Our projections update up until tip-off to reflect current news, we have player news updates, and the FanDuel Scout app will send push notifications for pressing updates regarding your players.
+Our projections update up until tip-off to reflect current news, and we also have player news updates.

 We'll be coming at you with this primer every day, breaking down a few of the day's top plays at each position.